There are lots of destinations you can visit where renting a timeshare can be an affordable option.

 Your agreement is with the DVC owner, not Disney

-When you rent points, you are entering an agreement with the owner.
-That means you are paying the owner and they are responsible for making your reservation.
-Although the financial agreements of each transaction can differ, your best bet is to pay partial payment up front and then require a reservation confirmation before making your final payment.
+Although the financial agreements of each transaction can differ, your best bet is to pay partial payment upfront and then require a reservation confirmation before making your final payment.

-You can get references on the owner, see if they’ve had previous dealings on the message board you’re using and/or speak to them on the phone to help you feel more comfortable.
+You can get references on the owner, see if they’ve had previous dealings on the message board you’re using, and/or speak to them on the phone to help you feel more comfortable.

 Less frequent visits from Mousekeeping